wkh237/react-native-fetch-blob/README.md

 **Media Scanner**

-Media scanner scans the file and categorize by given MIME type, if MIME type not specified, it will try to resolve the file using its file extension.
+Media scanner scans the file and categorizes by given MIME type, if MIME type not specified, it will try to resolve the file using its file extension.

 ```js